 Many producers use summer annual forages for grazing and stored forage to either fill the summer slump or keep livestock feed through the winter.
 With wheat harvest finalized across most of the state and straw baling completed for many now our attention turns to creating a second or third profit center off those wheat acres.

 Many species of summer annuals can be utilized for forage.
-Some of them such as radish and turnip can be easily grazed but do not make good stored forage as Baleage or dry hay.
-For dry hay we have found the best two species to be teff and oats.
+Some of them such as radish and turnip can be easily grazed but do not make well-stored forage as Baleage or dry hay.
+For dry hay, we have found the best two species to be teff and oats.
 Most other species can be harvested as silage or Baleage.
 Be cautious making dry hay that for plant stem is truly dry.

 Teff provides advantages that it could be made as dry hay much easier than other forages.
-It proved to have some challenges though needing tedded twice to dry completely in humid Ohio conditions.
+It proved to have some challenges though needing to be tedded twice to dry completely in humid Ohio conditions.
 It also declined in quality rapidly with crude protein falling from 12% to 6.5% within a week as the plant flowered.
 Soybeans provided higher levels of crude protein than grass at 90 days after harvest having about 17% crude protein.
-Forage type soybeans are available which provide higher tonnage than conventional soybeans.
-Soybean silage/baleage should be made when the beans reach late R6 growth stage.
+Forage-type soybeans are available which provide higher tonnage than conventional soybeans.
+Soybean silage/baleage should be made when the beans reach the late R6 growth stage.
 At this point, lower leaves are just starting to turn yellow and seed pods are fully developed.
 Harvesting later leads to higher oil content which often causes fermentation issues.
-Oats is the most common double crop forage in our area.
-Usually we do not recommend planting oats until late July, but some year the early planted oats yields as well as the late planted oat.
+Oats are the most common double-crop forage in our area.
+Usually, we do not recommend planting oats until late July, but some years the early planted oats yield as well as the late-planted oat.
 Oats is a daylength sensitive crop.
 When planted in early August it is triggered to grow larger leaves instead of working hard to produce seed.
 Earlier planted oats had lower energy and protein content.
 Oat Crown Rust was also a critical challenge with oats planted in July and occasionally into early August.
-By 90 days after planting, rust covered over 50% of Oats leaves.
+By 90 days after planting, rust-covered over 50% of Oats leaves.
 Utilizing a fungicide labeled for Oat Crown Rust did not increase tonnage but did improve digestible NDF, increasing energy values, and dollar value of the forage.
 Studies using corn silage have also found that rust causes fermentation issues with a higher final silage pH when rust is present versus not present.
-In 2021 we will continue to double crop with trials in 2 location across the state and a double cropping with summer annuals field day on August 28th in Licking county.
-Detailed trial reports with for quality analysis are available as part of eFields at: https://digitalag.osu.edu/efields.
+In 2021 we will continue to double-crop with trials in 2 locations across the state and a double-cropping with summer annuals field day on August 28th in Licking county.
+Detailed trial reports for quality analysis are available as part of eFields at: https://digitalag.osu.edu/efields.